baldmountain/seneca/README.md

 ```

 In this case the response is the same as the request so we can pass an instance
 of echo.
-Most likely you'll be creating a different response structure to match
+Most likely you'll create a different response structure to match
 the response from the service.

 See the example folder for an example Go program that calls a Nodejs Seneca echo